NotCompsky/tagem/README.md

 ## Description

-Programs to rapidly categorise and access files, based on assignable attributes such as (heirarchical) tags, named variables, file sizes, hashes, and audio duration.
+A single page application, with associated command-line utilities, for the rapid categorising and accessing of files, based on assignable attributes such as (heirarchical) tags, named variables, file sizes, hashes, and audio duration.

 ## Demonstration